lumizila/TextAnalysisHw2B/README.md

    Next I split the tweets in words, and moved all the words that match one of the words in the "stopWords" list.
 Everything left was transformed to lowercase.

   ### 2. Comparing the clustering results with different parameter k

   I ran the code with 3 different values for k: 5, 10, 15
-  And my results of the clustering as well as their evaluation for each k are discussed on the topics below.
+  And my results of the clustering as well as discussion of differences for each k are discussed on the topics below.

   #### 2.1 Describing the results for each k.